portlandhodl/electrs_benchmark/README.md

 |--------|-------|-----|--------|------|-------------|----------|
 | Blockstream Electrs | Full | Xeon 2699v4 | 128GB RAM | SSD | 112.193µs | 133.613µs |

+## 🗒️ Notes
+- Run this benchmark on the same host as the electrs server
+  - More networks hops will = an order of magnitude worse of a result

 ## 🚀 Features

 - **Address UTXO Lookups**: Test how quickly a server can retrieve unspent transaction outputs for Bitcoin addresses